GhoulieDev/google-homepage/README.md

-This is a mini-project to recreate the google homepage with html+css
+This is a mini-project to recreate the google homepage(easy ver.) with html+css